mdmahbubreza/DSA-in-Java/Questions/03-loops.md

 Because marks don’t matter but our effort does.
 (Hint : use do-while loop but think & understand why)
 6. Print if a number is prime or not (Input n from the user).
+7. Implement a program to display the geometric sequence as given below for a given value n, where n is the number of elements in the sequence.
+1, 2, 4, 8, 16, 32, 64, ......, 1024

 ==============PRINT USING LOOPS==============